This Pesto Pasta Salad is a real crowd pleaser. It's a simple, make-ahead summer salad recipe that's perfect for parties, picnics, and potlucks.

 Pasta - Any short pasta will do.
 I will usually use fusilli pasta for all of my pasta salads.
 I've found that Rao's makes the absolute best pasta (the link is for their bow tie pasta which I have also used and loved before).
 And I try to find them whenever I can.

 Pesto.
 You can easily make homemade basil pesto or our Parsley Pesto, or pick up a jar of pesto in the store.

 Tomatoes.
-Thankfully we can find tomatoes all year around.
+Thankfully we can find tomatoes all year round.
 But they are most delicious and flavorful when they are in season between May and October.
-Which is why I highly recommend using them for this summer pasta salad.
+This is why I highly recommend using them for this summer pasta salad.